Introduction

 Industry-Specific Regulations

-- Finance: The financial sector is subject to regulations such as the Sarbanes-Oxley Act (SOX) and the Basel III framework.
-AI agents must ensure compliance with anti-money laundering (AML) policies, fraud detection protocols, and fair lending practices.
+Finance: Financial institutions operate under regulations like the Sarbanes-Oxley Act and the Basel III framework.
+AI agents need to adhere to anti-money laundering policies alongside fraud detection rules and fair lending standards.

-- Legal: AI applications in the legal industry must align with the American Bar Association (ABA) guidelines, ensuring that AI-generated legal advice does not violate attorney-client privilege or ethical obligations.
+Legal: AI applications within the legal field need to follow American Bar Association (ABA) standards to prevent AI legal advice from breaching attorney-client privilege or ethical requirements.

 Building Compliance-First AI